Welcome to Big Cedar Lake Stewardship Association, Big Cedar, Ontario

 Big Cedar Lake is in the forefront of other lakes in the Kawarthas in developing strategies to maintain a healthy balance of its ecology and its recreational use.

-Through a creative and successful relationship first with EnviroScience and then with Trent University’s Ecological Restoration Program, under the leadership of Professor Dr. E. Sagar, our lake association has addressed and made very good progress towards controlling the invasive Eurasian milfoil weed that had become a real threat to the natural balance of the lake and its recreational enjoyment.
-Using a combination of research-based solutions of aquatic predators, special matting, and physical weed patch removal, our lake is well on the way to the return of a healthy balanced status.
+Through a creative and successful relationship first with EnviroScience and then with Trent University’s Ecological Restoration Program, under the leadership of Professor Dr. E. Sagar, our lake association has addressed the invasive Eurasian milfoil weed that had become a real threat to the natural balance of the lake and its recreational enjoyment.
+Using a combination of research-based solutions of aquatic predators, special matting, and physical weed patch removal, our lake has managed to contain Eurasian milfoil to acceptable levels and we are now consulted by other lakes that are encountering this invasive weed.
+To find out more about Eurasian milfoil and our journey to battle it, see the Eurasian Milfoil tab on the side menu.
+To find out more about the aquatic predators we used to help our fight against Eurasian Milfoil, see the Weevil Resources tab on the side menu.

 Today, all the scientific data recorded on the lake show excellent water quality, clarity, and cleanliness.
 Boating, swimming and fishing are enjoyed without significant hindrance of weeds, and the areas for fish spawning are more viable in restoring stocks.

 The goal now for our Healthy Lake Program is to continue the ecological work with Trent University.
 This relationship ensures that we receive the know-how and the students to perform the necessary tasks.
 This arrangement also requires an ongoing commitment of funds to further the success we have achieved to date.
 Everyone who uses the lake benefits from the results.
 Property values are upheld when there is a healthy lake.
-For 2022, the annual contribution of $75 towards the Healthy Lake Program will help to pay for the projects that keep our Lake healthy.
+For 2024, the BCLSA contribution of $100 will help to pay for the projects that keep our Lake healthy.
 Ongoing support of the association helps us all.

 About the Association

-The Big Cedar Lake Stewardship Association is non-profit corporation (BCLSA) and was formed on in spring of 2011, initially to find a way to control the amount of weed that has spread throughout a significant part of the lake in the past three years.
+The Big Cedar Lake Stewardship Association (BCLSA) is a non-profit corporation and was formed in the spring of 2011, initially to find a way to control the amount of weed that has spread throughout a significant part of the lake in the past three years.
 The first Annual General Meeting was held on the 24th of May weekend with a large attendance.

 As outlined in the objectives of the Association a broader mandate from the members has evolved, looking at the general stewardship of the watershed and lake.
 It is hoped that the members will become more connected and the general welfare of the lake will benefit from these linkages.